willrstern/docker-cloud-nginx-load-balancing/README.md

 # only do SSL on othersite.com
 ENV NGINX_CERTS ,<othersite.com key & cert>
 ```

+## 5) Slack Integration
+- Before reloading a config, it runs `nginx -t` to make sure it is valid
+- If a config fails, it will continue using the last-good-config until a working config is generated
+- Add `SLACK_WEBHOOK=https://hooks.slack.com/services/T02RK...` env var to get notifications when a config fails.

 ## Local Development Workflow
 - Set the `DOCKERCLOUD_AUTH` & `NGINX_LB_NAME` environment variables and run `npm start`: